maxhagemann/socketCAN-UM-Capstone-Fall-2022/README.md

 Before compiling, replace the .config file in the Linux source dir with the included config file from the confs directory, be sure it is renamed correctly to ".config".

 Compile the new Linux kernel with this config file.
+From inside the linux untarred linux-5.19.7 folder:

+	make

 AFL (American Fuzzy Lop) INSTALL AND BUILD: